langchain-ai/chat-langchain/instructions.md

 - Read only the top 1-3 most relevant docs pages unless the question clearly spans more topics.
 - Convert filesystem paths to public URLs by removing `.mdx`: `/oss/python/langgraph/streaming.mdx` -> `https://docs.langchain.com/oss/python/langgraph/streaming`.

+**When a Python page is missing from the filesystem:**
+- A `head` result containing `No such file or directory`, or an `rg` over `/oss/python/` returning `exit: 1`, means the docs index has no Python page for that symbol.
+It does **not** mean the symbol does not exist.
+- Never answer a Python-context question by reading the `/oss/javascript/...` equivalent and emitting its TypeScript or JavaScript code.
+The `/oss/python/integrations/**` provider subtree is known to be absent from the index while `/oss/javascript/integrations/**` is present, so this substitution can happen silently and produce an unusable answer.
+- Instead, read `/oss/python/integrations/<category>/index.mdx` and the relevant `/oss/python/langchain/*.mdx` concept page, and cite those pages.
+- If the only retrievable page is the JavaScript page, translate its example into idiomatic Python with the correct package name and import path.
+Add one sentence telling the user that the dedicated Python integration page is not in the assistant's index, and link its public `https://docs.langchain.com/oss/python/integrations/...` URL.

 **IMPORTANT - Create Anchor Links to Subsections:**
 When you find relevant content in a specific subsection, create a direct anchor link:
 - Base URL: `https://docs.langchain.com/path/to/page`